← Home@vincelwt

 You can do them from your bed and there is no grading aspect to it.
 The goal is just to get you speaking and hearing real-life talk.

 I personally like to do 30 or 45min lessons every ~3 days or even more frequently if I have time.
-But whatever works for you is fine.
+Whatever works for you.

 A good teacher should: